nerdsplayingpnp-tud/magicaltavern-discord/README.md

 4. Modify the files in the `/config` directory to fit your needs.
 In `config/config.json`, set the `guilds` attribute to the id(s) of the guilds you want the bot to operate in.
 Also, do not forget to create a role for dungeon masters on your server.
 Copy the ID of that role into `config/roles.json` as the `role-dm` attribute.
 Do the same thing for the admin role, and finally, put the user ID of the person that is supposed to be the bots' owner under `id-owner`.
+Also, do not forget to create a `config/apikey.json` file, and put in your magicaltavern-api key as a key: value pair with the name "token".
 5. Start the bot.
 From the project source (magicaltavern/) type
     ```sh
     TOKEN=YOURBOTTOKENHERE python -m src.bot